dwells35/alien_eye/README.md

  * Delete current_state.txt to keep everyting clean and tidy
  * PyCapture2 will most likely show up as version 0.0.0, and I'm not sure why.
 As long as you use the correct setup.py file, it will work.
  * cmake and Cython are only useful if you were to compile any of these packages from source in the future (possible optimization gains from dlib and OpenCV).
 For this reaons, I left those in this environment.

+# How to Run the Eye
+  * Open an instance of the terminal (Ctrl+Alt+t)
+  * Get into the alien_eye virtual environment with the following command:
+    ```
+    workon alien_eye
+    ```
+  * cd into the directory where the github repository was cloned
+  * From that directory, cd into alien_eye/Production
+  * Run the following command:
+    ```
+    python3 main_control.py
+    ```
+  * To exit, make sure the eye animation window has focus (if in DEBUG mode, the camera input window will pull focus away from the animation window when it first opens) and hit the Esc key on the keyboard